Understanding Plagiarism and Contract Cheating

 - You are approached by someone offering to do the work, or you approach someone to ask them;

-- You pay for the work done, or it is done for free; and
+- You pay for the work done

 - The work is done by a friend, family member, or a professional contract cheating company.